mmlabs-mindmaze/mmpack/docs/man/1/mmpack_mkprefix.rst

 *prefix-path* which will pull packages from *repo_url* whose URL is optionally set by **--url** and whose short name is given optionally by **--name**.

+If **--clean-repolist** is provided, the list repositories imported from global configuration file is discard.
+This list is used to normally initialize the list of repository of the new prefix.
+If this option is provided, the new prefix start with an empty list of repositories.

 If **--upgrade** option is provided, the existing prefix settings will be kept.
 Only the files will be upgraded.